vekatze/neut/book/src/executing-types.md

 cont(a, b)
 ```

 That is, the copying part of `exp-item` is reformulated so that it returns only a clone.
 This avoids creating unnecessary tuples.
-Although the resulting code contains multiple use of `x` now, this is safe because we reformulate `exp-item` so that it won't deallocate `x`.
+Although the resulting code contains multiple uses of `x` now, this is safe because we reformulate `exp-item` so that it won't deallocate `x`.

-All in all, the actual implementation of `exp-item` will be something like below:
+All in all, the actual implementation of `exp-item` will be something like the below:

 ```neut
 define exp-item(selector, v) {